HIXMAN/test-driven-development-example/README.md

 We have a new class that will wrap our new functionality but it still does not do anything lets give it some meaning. check ImageParserTest.php

+##STEP 8

+###Create parse method in ImageParser

+Red state again and we have to fix it again.
+Lets create a method in ImageParser due to go to green state.
+Check ImageParser.php